I. Statement of Shared Values

 The department’s expectation of a culture characterized by respect, diversity, and inclusivity extends also to the shared spaces used by History graduate students.
 These spaces are important for graduate student learning and community, and their use is a privilege of all graduate students in the department.
 As these spaces comprise a shared work environment, all members of the department are expected to use them in a professional manner; please adhere to posted expectations regarding cleanliness and noise, and be mindful of whether conversations could have an adverse impact on those who might hear them.
 An inclusive and respectful manner will help to ensure that all feel welcome to work and interact in these areas.

-Graduate student spaces include, but are not limited to, the Graduate Lounge, the Library, GSI Offices, and the Computer Lab.
-Access to and participation in activities in these spaces is moderated administratively by the Student Services Coordinator (Anne Meyers, firstname.lastname@example.org) with assistance from the Spaces Coordinator, a position held by a graduate student.
+Graduate student spaces include, but are not limited to, the Graduate Library, Computer Lab, Lounge, and GSI Offices.
+Access to and participation in activities in these spaces is moderated administratively by the Student Services staff.
 As of the start of 2018-2019 school year, graduate students are required annually to agree, sign, and return a Graduate Spaces policy agreement.
-Questions about the policy and its implementation should be directed to the Student Services Coordinator or the Spaces Coordinator.
+Questions about the policy and its implementation should be directed to the Student Services Director (Ricky Vides, firstname.lastname@example.org).

 D. WORKSHOPS, COLLOQUIA, CONFERENCES